-This new award recognizes members of the Brock community who are champions of open access, demonstrating strong commitment to expanding the reach of Brock research by freely sharing their scholarship with audiences around the globe.
-Focused on the concept of knowledge as a public good, open access benefits both individual researchers and their institutions by promoting higher citation counts, increased community impact and enhanced opportunities for collaboration and innovation.
+This award recognizes members of the Brock community who are champions of open access, demonstrating strong commitment to expanding the reach of Brock research by freely sharing their scholarship with audiences around the globe.
+Focused on the concept of knowledge as a public good, open access benefits both individual researchers and their institutions by promoting higher citation counts, increasing community impact and enhancing opportunities for collaboration and innovation.

 A grant of $2,500, which may be used:

 - to pay article-processing charges for an open access journal OR

 - as a donation to a non-profit open scholarship platform